robinovitch61/the-leo-zone/content/posts/linux-upskill/index.md

 * WebDAV for http
 * `rsync`
 * SFTP over SSH - best for our purposes as we're already ssh'ing
     * There is an `sftp` utility pre-installed on MacOS

 [Cyberduck](https://cyberduck.io/) is a nice cloud storage browser with SFTP support, providing a GUI for uploading/downloading files to/from remote servers.
 The logo and app icon alone make it well worth it.

+A Recurser pointed out [magic-wormhole](https://magic-wormhole.readthedocs.io/en/latest/welcome.html), which is another very cool program for transferring data securely.